 Shriner Peak

 This is a great early summer hike for viewing wildflowers around Mount Rainier.
-While a popular trail, this is no parking lot, you just park on the side of the road.
-Make sure you stop at one of the roadside stops on the way to the trail beforehand since there is no bathroom.
-The trail is shaded for most of the trail which is great for warmer summer days when you want to avoid direct sunlight.
+While a popular trail, there is no parking lot; you just park on the side of the road.
+Make sure you stop at one of the roadside stops on the way to the trail beforehand, since there is no bathroom.
+The trail is shaded for most of the trail, which is great for warmer summer days when you want to avoid direct sunlight.
 It is only within about the last mile that you receive full sun exposure.
-It is a narrow trail with plenty of switchbacks and no water sources so bring plenty with you!
+It is a narrow trail with plenty of switchbacks and no water sources, so bring plenty with you!

 Granite Mountain Lookout

-Granite Mountain Lookout holds a special place in my heart because I hiked the trail to see the Persied Meteor Shower in 2023.
+Granite Mountain Lookout holds a special place in my heart because I hiked the trail to see the Perseid Meteor Shower in 2023.
 The lookout is in disrepair so you cannot go inside of the tower but you can still sit underneath it and enjoy the beautiful views of the Snoqualmie Area.
 This is a steep trail where the final ascent is up a large boulder field.
-There are two routes to the top but only one official route.
-If you do not have climbing or bouldering experience I would stick to the official route.
+There are two routes to the top, but only one official route.
+If you do not have climbing or bouldering experience, I would stick to the official route.

 There are some backcountry campsites at the base of the boulder field on Granite Mountain!

-Overnight Use: First Come, First Serve inside of the lookout.
-There are a couple of tent sights surrounding the lookout.
+- Overnight Use: First Come, First Serve inside of the lookout.
+There are a couple of tent sites surrounding the lookout.

 If you’re trying to stay in one of Washington’s fire lookouts, add this to the list.
-Winchester Mountain is a phenomenal short and spicey trail that overlooks twin lakes.
+Winchester Mountain is a phenomenal short and spicy trail that overlooks Twin Lakes.
 Twin Lakes Road is infamous for the terrible gravel road leading to the trailhead.
-To avoid hitting some of the gigantic potholes on the forest service road, many people opt to park at the Yellow Aster Butte trailhead making the hike to the top of Winchester Mountain 5 miles one way.
+To avoid hitting some of the gigantic potholes on the forest service road, many people opt to park at the Yellow Aster Butte trailhead, making the hike to the top of Winchester Mountain 5 extra miles one way.

 What to Pack for Your Fire Lookout Hike